Ask that question out loud in your best Andy Rooney voice.

 The first period could have been known as the Miners'defensive period.
 Murray came out with high energy and kept Park City hemmed in for much of the 13-minute period.
 Willy Fobair is the Spartans' main man, carrying the puck up from his defenseman post and scoring 28 goals in the 11-game regular season.
 But the Park City defense and excellent goaltending from Jackson Mercer kept Fobair off the scoreboard in the first period.
 Murray outshot Park City 12-7, but the period ended without a goal.

 The second period could have been called Park City's turnaround period.
 It was as if someone had hit Starbucks between periods and put double-shot lattes in the Miner water bottles.
 The home team outshot the Spartans 11-4 and dominated play but, despite some good chances from all three lines, couldn't score.
-The game remained scoreless through two.

 The third will be known as the period of redemption.
 A costly turnover at center ice set Fobair loose in space early in the period.
 Two dekes later, the score was 1-0 Murray at the 11:32 mark.
 Would this be a night, like the Bingham game earlier in the season, where one dominant scorer would create havoc?